 195 Little Albany Street

 New Brunswick, NJ 08903-2681

-Glucosamine and chondroitin are thought to stimulate the production of proteoglycan and stop its breakdown.
-Glucosamine is derived from the exoskeletons of shrimp, lobster, and crabs.
-Chondroitin is manufactured from natural sources, such as shark and bovine cartilage.
+Glucosamine and chondroitin are parts of cartilage that are naturally made in the body.
+Glucosamine supplements comes from the exoskeletons of shrimp, lobster, and crabs.
+Chondroitin supplements are made from natural sources, such as shark and bovine cartilage.

 National Center for Complementary and Integrative Medicine

 Osteoarthritis.
 Arthritis Foundation website.
 Available at: http://www.arthritis.org/about-arthritis/types/osteoarthritis.
 Accessed June 16, 2021.

 Osteoarthritis (OA) of the hip.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/osteoarthritis-oa-of-the-hip.
 Accessed June 16, 2021.

 Osteoarthritis (OA) of the knee.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/osteoarthritis-oa-of-the-knee.
 Accessed June 16, 2021.

 Osteoarthritis.
 EBSCO Natural and Alternative Treatments website.
 Available at: http://www.ebscohost.com/biomedical-libraries/natural-alternative-treatments.
 Accessed June 16, 2021.